 Episodes run for an average of 20 minutes.

 Don’t have time to listen to hour-long mindfulness podcasts?
 Here’s Radio Headspace, a program that encourages you to step away from your busy day and listen for a few minutes to some reflections on mindfulness.

 Every weekday features a different host who talks about different topics that encourage listeners to reflect on their own lives.
 Many of the topics are about discovering possibilities for improving our current situations and reaching our potential.

 The episodes run from four to six minutes.

 Each of these mindfulness podcasts has its own style and format, so it may be best to try a few out to see which one speaks to you.
 If you don't like the first few that you hear, don't give up.
 There are plenty of others that take a different approach to the practice that might be better for you.

-Share it on your social media networks so your friends can listen to their new favorite mindfulness podcasts!
+If you found this roundup helpful, share this collection of meditation and mindfulness podcasts on your social media networks so your friends can find their new favorite mindfulness podcasts!